Spinning Q-balls in Abelian Gauge Theories with positive potentials: existence and non existence: Preliminary setting

 \begin{rem} When $u=0$, the only finite energy gauge potentials which solve \eqref{33}, \eqref{34} are the trivial ones $\A =\bs{0}, \phi =0$. \end{rem}

-In particular, following \cite{BF}, we shall look for solutions of the system above which are known in literature as vortices.
+In particular, following \cite{BF}, we shall look for solutions of the above system which are known in literature as vortices.
 In order to do that, we need some preliminaries.
 First, set

 and define the map

 The following definition is crucial: \begin{defin} A finite energy solution $(u,S_0,\phi,\A)$ of \eqref{31}--\eqref{33}--\eqref{34} is called \textbf{\textit{vortex}} if $S_0 = l\theta$ for some $l \in \Z\setminus \{0\}$. \end{defin} Of course, in this case, $\psi$ has the form